mindee/mindee-api-python/guide/custom_v1.md

 slug: python-api-builder
 parentDoc: 609808f773b0b90051d839de
 ---
 > 🚧 This product is still supported, but is considered to be deprecated.
-If you are looking for the DocTI API documentation, you can find it [here](https://developers.mindee.com/docs/generated-api-python).
+If you are looking for the docTI API documentation, you can find it [here](https://developers.mindee.com/docs/generated-api-python).

 # Quick-Start